Conditions we Treat

 We treat a wide variety of repetitive strain injuries (RSI).
 This can involve tendons, nerves, muscles, ligaments and/or joints.

-A common example is DeQuervain’s tenosynovitis (aka “new mum thumb”).
-Key symptoms: pain along the thumb side of the wrist, tenderness in the area, and pain when moving your thumb.
-A custom thermoplastic splint is a key part of recovery and is superior to an off-the-shelf brace.
-This splint is pictured above.
+DeQuervain’s tenosynovitis (aka “new mum thumb”) is a common tendon issue.
+Usually there is pain along the thumb side of the wrist, tenderness or swelling in the area, and pain when moving your thumb.
+A custom thermoplastic splint is usually key to recovery and is superior to an off-the-shelf brace (pictured above).

 Joint Pain & Hypermobility